taroken6/conveyor/docs/schema.rst

       tableLinkField: "" #name of the field/column in a table that links to the detail page, a value of null means no link to the model should be displayed on a table
       displayField: "" #name of field that holds the data used to represent the instance when it is being displayed or referenced, defaults to "name" if left undefined, can also be a function that determines the value for any instance of the model
       fieldOrder: "" #List of ALL fields on a model in the order that they should be displayed on its own Detail and Index pages, also serves as a fall back if a different model is displaying this model without having specified the order in which the fields should be displayed.
+      filterable: boolean #Whether the given table should be filterable
       fields: {
         <fieldName>: {
           components: {